werto87/small_memory_tree/README.md

 # small_memory_tree
 ## Motivation and Goals
 small_memory_tree saves data plus hierarchy information of a tree.
 It tries to **save memory** compared to other libraries who use a vector plus a pointer to the parent as a node(vecPlusPointerToParentNode).
 Even an empty vector needs 24 Bytes of memory (3 pointer with 8 Bytes on a 64 bit cpu) plus the pointer to the parent node which is again 8 bytes this results in 32 bytes of memory (overhead) + memory needed for the value we want to save (payload).
-If the payload is one byte and the overhead is 32 bytes this means from 33 bytes only one byte is actual useful. small_memory_tree saves the payload plus the childrenCount of a node in a vector.
+If the payload is one byte and the overhead is 32 bytes this means from 33 bytes only one byte is actual useful. small_memory_tree saves the payload and the childOffset in a vector.
 This also means that small_memory_tree can be **saved to disk relative easily**.

 ## How small_memory_tree saves a Tree in Memory
-small_memory_tree takes the payload and the childrenCount of every node and creates a small_memory_tree::Node from it.
-For fast lookups small_memory_tree creates childrenOffsetEnds by running std::partial_sum over the children count of every node - NOTE: to save memory please only save the nodes.
+### small_memory_tree class member variables
+values is the result of saving the data of the tree into a vector iterating breadth-first.
+childrenOffsetEnds is the result of saving the child count of all nodes iterating breadth-first.
+And than running partial_sum on that result.

 ### Example how SmallMemoryTree gets created
 Lets say we want to save a tree with 5 nodes who's values fit in unsigned char for example like this: